 We also took the opportunity of her presence to interview her.
 Click here to listen to the 5th episode of our Podcast series with Samah.

 January 2022 was a month of reflection.
 We held our first board meeting of the year.
-Finances were approved, creative ideas (to continue raising funds for our grantees) were discussed & a clear agenda to give those grantees of ours visibility & advice was established.
+Finances were approved, creative ideas (to continue raising funds for our grantees) were discussed & a clear agenda was established, with the aim to of giving our grantees visibility & advice.

-More than everything: it was wonderful to reconnect with our B8 of Hope family; co-founders and board members after having not met since November.
+Most importantly, it was wonderful to reconnect with our B8 of Hope family, co-founders and board members since we haven’t had the opportunity to meet since November.

-While travelling in North America, our chairwoman Mehra Rimer engaged in a series of meetings.
+While traveling in North America, our chairwoman Mehra Rimer attended a series of meetings.

-In Los Angeles, she got to meet associates of Capital Group Companies – a firm where she used to work and which is very supportive of B8 of Hope.
-CG’s Chaverim, Salam and Christian Life faith associations organized a webinar for B8 of Hope in the fall in order to give more visibility to our work and encourage donations.
+In Los Angeles, she got to meet associates of Capital Group Companies – a firm where she used to work, and which is incredibly supportive of B8 of Hope.
+CG’s Chaverim, Salam and Christian Life faith associations organized an online seminar for B8 of Hope in the fall to give more visibility to our work and encourage donations.
 We are very grateful for this fantastic opportunity to spread our message and raise funds.

 Pilot Umbrella Crowdfunding and partnership with Amal-Tikva